dlee08/SARDines-szhang60stuy-araf215-rohansen08-dlee08/design.md

 # Testing Plan
 - Have members from other teams test our transit map animations, get feedback for client-side before near-final deadine so we can tweak and adjust
 - Rigorously test UI/UX for different screens and dimensions so the animations are not buggy on diff. devices (especially transit map); important to make UI/UX not stagnant on the singular windows dim. we're working on
-- Ensure API calls on both dev and user ends work so it doesn't magically break during demos, etc. by testing multiple times before, during, and after changes to codebase
+- Ensure API calls on both dev and user ends work so it doesn't magically break during demos, etc. by testing multiple times before, during, and after changes to codebase (A/B testing)

 # Timeline
 ## Week 1 Goals: Basic map functionality, pull data from the MTA and other APIs.